Thomas O. Larkin: Move to New York

+Return to San Francisco

 In May 1853, they returned to San Francisco where their health improved.
 They found good schools for the two youngest children and resumed their busy social and business lives.
 They built an opulent mansion and enjoyed the civic improvements that had taken place in San Francisco as a consequence of the California Gold Rush since they left for New York.
 During this time Larkin pressed the Federal government for compensation for money he claimed he had spent on Naval supplies and for work on the Monterey Customs House and the wharf there, without satisfaction.

-Larkin acquired several land grants including Rancho Jimeno, Rancho Boga, Rancho Cienega del Gabilan, Rancho Pleyto, Rancho Cotate, and Rancho Larkin’s Children.
+Larkin acquired several land grants including Rancho Jimeno, Rancho Boga, Rancho Cienega del Gabilan, Rancho Pleyto, Rancho Cotate, and Rancho Larkin's Children.
 In his last years, Larkin engaged in land speculation and was thought by some to be the richest man in America.

 Death

 On October 27, 1858, while at Colusa, California, he contracted typhoid fever and died within a week.
 He was buried in what was the Laurel Hill Cemetery in San Francisco, but he is now interred at Cypress Lawn Memorial Park in Colma, California.
 An obituary was published in the Sacramento Daily Union on October 29, 1858.